ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

   esmvaltool config get_config_user --path=<target_dir>
 ~~~
 The default configuration file will be downloaded to the directory specified with
 the `--path` variable.
+For instance, you can provide the path to your working directory
+as the `target_dir`.
 If this option is not used, the file will be saved to the default
 location: `~/.esmvaltool/config-user.yml`, where `~` is the
 path to your home directory.
 Note that files and directories starting with a
 period are "hidden", to see the `.esmvaltool` directory in the terminal use
 `ls -la ~`.

 We run a text editor called ``nano`` to have a look inside the configuration file
 and then modify it if needed: